torvalds/linux/Documentation/input/input.rst

 ============

-Input subsystem is a collection of drivers that is designed to support all input devices under Linux.
+Input subsystem is a collection of drivers that is designed to support all input devices under GNU/Linux.
 Most of the drivers reside in drivers/input, although quite a few live in drivers/hid and drivers/platform.